dydxprotocol/v4-documentation/pages/api_integration-full-node-streaming.md

 The initial message for a subaccount will have `snapshot` set to `true`.
 This message contains the full state of the subaccount.
 All updates should be ignored until the snapshot is received.
 Subsequent updates will contain updates to the positions and balances of the subaccount.
 They should be merged in with the existing state of the subaccount.

+Apart from the initial snapshot, this mesage will only be sent out for subaccount updates that are in consensus.

 <details>

 <summary>Code Snippet</summary>